loic-roux-404/plateforme/docs/2-help.md

 - [for google dns](https://developers.google.com/speed/public-dns/cache?hl=fr)
 - for cloudflare dns](https://1.1.1.1/purge-cache/)

-> For real world testing, it's best to use different `dex_hostname` and `kubeapps_hostname` entries that you don't use for one environment (staging or production).
+> For real world testing, it's best to use different `dex_hostname` and `waypoint_hostname` entries that you don't use for one environment (staging or production).

 ### Kubernetes on Vscode